 This pattern is the basis for tools like Langchain, which allow you to define complex multi-shot interactions with the LLM, which can dramatically improve results.
 Of course, this comes at the expense of multiple calls to the API per thread.

 …or use this example as-is

-Possible improvements aside, the exact pipeline we’ve outline here is a great place to start introducing ChatGPT to your Hubspot workflow, or your sales process in general.
+Possible improvements aside, the pipeline we’ve outlined here is a great place to start introducing ChatGPT to your Hubspot workflow, or your sales process in general.

-When you use ChatGPT to monitor sales interactions (even without much context) you control for the human tendencies to let things slip through the cracks or lose sight of the big picture, without compromising the human-ness of each conversation.
+When you use ChatGPT to monitor sales interactions (even without much context) you control for the inherent human biases to let things slip through the cracks or lose sight of the big picture, without compromising the human-ness of each conversation.

 And if you want to talk about this use case — or anything else you’re cooking up with Flow and ChatGPT — you can find me and our whole engineering team on Slack.